-The application deadline for the 2019 Thomas R. Pickering Foreign Affairs Fellowship is September 20, 2018.
+The application deadline for the 2024 Thomas R. Pickering Foreign Affairs Graduate Fellowship Program is September 21, 2023.

 Completed applications will include the following materials.

 Personal background information (e.g., name, contact information, language skills).

 A personal statement (600 words or less) that discusses the applicants’ reasons for applying, interest in international affairs, commitment to pursue a career in the Foreign Service of the Department of State, and any relevant experience or information.

 Two letters of recommendation from individuals who can explain why you are uniquely qualified for the fellowship.
 One letter must be from a professor, faculty member, or instructor.
 The other letter may be from someone else familiar with your college, volunteer, work, or community activities.

 - Note: Applicants will include contact information for recommenders in the online application.
 Recommenders will be sent an email with instructions to submit letters electronically.

 A statement of financial need (400 words or less) that discusses the applicant’s need for financial assistance to attend graduate school, including an explanation of financial assistance received during undergraduate studies; overall education-related debt; and, ability/plans to pay for graduate school independently.

 Official financial aid award letter from the applicant’s last year of undergraduate studies if she/he received financial aid.
 Applicants must submit a Financial Aid Letter listing grants or loans unless they did not receive aid.